jaduncan/S20Debloat/README.md

    1. *You may not want to uninstall everything in the list.
 For example, `pm uninstall -k --user 0 com.sec.android.app.samsungapps`  will uninstall the Galaxy Store.
 Feel free to open the list in a text editor and remove any lines you wish before entering them into the shell.

 4. Close the shell by typing `exit`.

+### Extra (root)

+Lots of people have been seeing Game Optimisation Service popping back up again after using `pm uninstall (...)`. **If you have root**, you can get around this as follows ([thanks to justin22](https://forum.xda-developers.com/t/force-remove-gameoptimizationservice-howto.4223511/post-84705313)):

+1. Open a terminal and enter `adb shell`.
+2. If you've already removed the app with the debloat list, reinstall it with `cmd package install-existing com.samsung.android.game.gos`.
+3. Enter `su` and accept the prompt on your device to give superuser access to "Shell" ([screenshot](https://imgur.com/yLGRKUL)).
+If you can, select to only grant access temporarily/once.
+4. Enter `pm hide com.samsung.android.games.gos`.
+5. Exit su by entering `exit`.
+Exit the shell by entering `exit` again.
+Done!

+You can undo this by substituting the command in step 4 with `pm unhide com.samsung.android.games.gos`.